AlexVaughn/Chess/README.md

 - time
 - threading

-How to Run:
+How to Run
-Open the command prompt and run the command "python main.py"
+- Open the command prompt and run the command "python main.py"